 1. Identify your feelings and needs

 Usually, a conflict involves feeling angry.
 Anger can be a difficult emotion to recognize because some people, especially in spiritual or self-help communities, have been taught that anger is a “bad” emotion or we should never feel angry.
 However, anger, in and of itself is not bad or wrong.
 How we manage or express our anger is what makes a difference.
 Sometimes, feeling anger can be a helpful emotion because it lets us know that someone has crossed one of our boundaries or is acting unjustly.
 Recognizing that we are angry is the first step in dealing with it in a healthy manner.
 Additionally, it can be helpful to identify the intensity of our anger.
+Similar to the best calibration weights, we may need to measure our anger internally using our own instincts.
 Anger is not a “black or white” emotion.
 Anger ranges in intensity from mild annoyance to rage.
 Research has shown that simply identifying that we are angry and the intensity of our anger during a conflict can actually make us feel less angry or decrease the intensity of the anger.

 Again, the goal is not to get rid of anger during a conflict, but to learn how to deal with it in a healthy manner – or decrease the intensity of anger to point where we feel like we can control it and express it in a healthy manner.
 Below are steps to managing anger in a healthy manner when we are in a conflict with another person.